Explore civil litigation externships:

 The Seminar

-Each student will be assigned to a field placement based on availability, student input and supervisor review.
+Each student will be assigned to a placement based on availability, student input and supervisor review.
 The placements will be with environmental organizations, non-profit law practices and government agencies.
-For Fall 2022 some placements may be remote.
-Students will be expected to dedicate an average of 11 hours each week to their fieldwork.
+Some placements may be remote.
+Students will be expected to dedicate an average of 11 hours each week to their placement work.

 Important Information